-- operational expenditure (OpEx) reflecting green operational activities of investee companies. #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.
+- operational expenditure

+(OpEx) reflecting green operational activities of investee companies. #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. #2Other includes the remaining investments of the financial product, which are neither aligned with the

-#20ther includes the remaining investments of the financial product, which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+#2Other includes the remaining investments of the financial product, which are neither aligned with th environmental or social characteristics, nor are qualified as sustainable investments.